 San Francisco Bay Area Photographer - Professional Business Headshots

 Headshot Pose: Should You Smile In A Headshot?
-Great Professional Headshots, Professional Work Photos, Should You Smile In A Business Headshot, Teeth Or No Teeth In Headshot Photos
+Teeth Or No Teeth?

 Similarly, looking too professional and stern can appear unapproachable, self-absorbed.
 A small smirk, a light smile, a slight squint is all it takes to get a get shot.
 Having your eyes too wide open or too closed seems like you are too eager or too intense.